baruchyakubov/Instagram-react.ts/README.md

 ## Motivation
-I wanted to improve my skills in react and especially in typescript , and i also wanted to oen my mind to other ideas like unit testing with jest.
+I wanted to improve my skills in react and especially in typescript , and i also wanted to open my mind to other ideas like unit testing with jest.

 ## Technologies and conventions
 1. react